 3.1 How To Make a Subject Access Request (SAR)?

 A subject access request (SAR) is a request for access to the personal information that the Company holds about you, which we are required to provide under the GDPR (unless an exemption applies).
 The information that we provide is covered in section 3 of this document.

 You can make this request by completing the form at the bottom of the page.
 This can submit electronically or mailed to address in section 7.
 Where a request is received by electronic means, we will provide the requested information in a commonly used electronic form (unless otherwise requested by the data subject).

 3.2 What We Do When We Receive An Access Request

-Where we are unable to do so, we may contact you for further information, or ask you to provide evidence of your identity prior to actioning any request.
+Where we are unable to verify your identity, we may contact you for further information, or ask you to provide evidence of your identity prior to actioning any request.
 This is to protect your information and rights.

-If a third party, relative or representative is requesting the information on your behalf, we will verify their authority to act for you and again, may contact you to confirm their identity and gain your authorisation prior to actioning the any request.
+If a third party, relative or representative is requesting the information on your behalf, we will verify their authority to act for you and again, may contact you to confirm their identity and get your authorisation prior to actioning any request.